Code4LibMontreal/IntroductionPython/README.md

+##### English
 # Introduction to Python workshop

 This workshop was developed using [Library Carpentries](https://librarycarpentry.org/lc-python-intro/) <br>
 No prior programming experience is required or expected for this workshop.
-It is divided into two 2 hours workshop.

 ## Before the workshop